AutoxingTech/axbot_restbook/docs/guides/robot_admin.md

 ## Common Tasks

-### Create New Map Remotely
+### Creating a New Map Remotely

 1. Enable `LIDAR PTs.`
-2. Switch to the 3rd tab, click "START NEW MAPPING".
-The robot will be in **mapping mode**
+2. Switch to the third tab and click "START NEW MAPPING".
+The robot will enter **mapping mode**.

 ![](./mapping.png)

-3. Switch to the 2rd tab, choose "Auto" mode.
+3. Switch to the second tab and select "Auto" mode.
-4. Double click on free space around the robot.
-(Must double click on free space, which is white.)
+4. Double-click on the free space around the robot (indicated by white areas).
-5. Continuously move the robot around, until the map is complete.
+5. Continuously move the robot until the map is complete.
-6. Switch to the 3rd tab:
+6. Switch back to the third tab:
-   1. If you just want to use the map temporarily, click "ABORT".
+   1. To use the map temporarily without saving, click "ABORT".
-   2. If you want to save the map permanently, click "FINISH".
-It will be save in "Mapping List"
+   2. To save the map permanently, click "FINISH".
+It will be stored in the "Mapping List".

-After clicking either "ABORT" or "FINISH", the robot will switch to **positioning mode**, you can move the robot around the newly created map.
+After clicking either "ABORT" or "FINISH", the robot will switch to **positioning mode**, allowing you to navigate within the newly created map.

-To use a newly created map again:
+To reuse a newly created map:

-1. Select "OPEN MAPPING LIST", to view all mappings tasks.
+1. Select "OPEN MAPPING LIST" to view all mapping tasks.
-2. Click "SAVE" on one of the mapping task(for example "mapping 26").
-It will be saved to "Map List".
+2. Click "SAVE" on a mapping task (e.g., "mapping 26") to save it to the "Map List".
-3. Switch to the 2rd tab, click "CHANGE MAP", then click "USE" on "Mapping 27"
+3. Switch to the second tab, click "CHANGE MAP", and then click "USE" for the desired map (e.g., "Mapping 27").

 ![](./use_mapping_result.png)

-### Set Robot Current Position
+### Setting the Robot's Current Position

-Click the robot, the "adjustment bar" will appear.
+Click on the robot to display the "adjustment bar".

 **Automatic Global Positioning**

-You can use the "automatic global positioning" button to determine the robot's position.
+Use the "automatic global positioning" button to automatically determine the robot's position.
-On a large map, it may take a while.
+This may take some time on larger maps.

-- If you are lucky, the robot will be moved to new position automatically.
+- If successful, the robot's position will be updated automatically.
-- If the system can't be sure, you must click "CONFIRM" to the result.(See if the Lidar points align with the map perfectly)
+- If the system is uncertain, you must manually "CONFIRM" the result after verifying that the Lidar points align perfectly with the map.
-- If you are not lucky.
-It will fail.
+- If the system cannot determine the position, the process will fail.

 ![](./manual_position.png)

-** Manual Positioning**
+**Manual Positioning**

-Click "TRANSLATE" or "ROTATE", then drag the cursor to move or rotate the robot.
+Click "TRANSLATE" or "ROTATE", then drag the cursor to manually move or rotate the robot.